Fifth Third Bancorp Has $46.41 Million Stock Holdings in International Business Machines Co. (NYSE:IBM)

 Fifth Third Bancorp increased its position in International Business Machines Co.
 (NYSE:IBM – Get Rating) by 13.1% in the 4th quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
 The firm owned 329,437 shares of the technology company’s stock after buying an additional 38,097 shares during the period.
 Fifth Third Bancorp’s holdings in International Business Machines were worth $46,414,000 at the end of the most recent reporting period.

-Several other large investors also recently made changes to their positions in IBM.
-MBL Wealth LLC acquired a new position in International Business Machines during the 4th quarter valued at about $210,000.
+Other large investors also recently made changes to their positions in the company.
+MBL Wealth LLC acquired a new stake in shares of International Business Machines in the 4th quarter valued at about $210,000.
 AXA S.A. boosted its stake in International Business Machines by 34.0% during the 3rd quarter.
 AXA S.A. now owns 228,606 shares of the technology company’s stock valued at $27,162,000 after purchasing an additional 57,973 shares during the last quarter.
 Silvant Capital Management LLC boosted its stake in International Business Machines by 92.5% during the 4th quarter.
 Silvant Capital Management LLC now owns 12,575 shares of the technology company’s stock valued at $1,772,000 after purchasing an additional 6,043 shares during the last quarter.
 Summit Financial Strategies Inc. boosted its stake in International Business Machines by 9.1% during the 3rd quarter.
 Summit Financial Strategies Inc. now owns 1,850 shares of the technology company’s stock valued at $220,000 after purchasing an additional 154 shares during the last quarter.
 Finally, CCG Wealth Management LLC acquired a new position in International Business Machines during the 4th quarter valued at about $201,000.
 55.90% of the stock is currently owned by institutional investors and hedge funds.

 International Business Machines Trading Up 0.7 %